1930 Graf Zeppelin stamps

 The 1930 Graf Zeppelin stamps were a set of three airmail postage stamps, each depicting the image of the Graf Zeppelin, issued by the United States Post Office Department in 1930, exclusively for delivery of mail carried aboard that airship.
 Although the stamps were valid for postage on mail sent on the Zeppelin Pan American flight from Germany to the United States, via Brazil, the set was marketed to collectors and was largely intended to promote the route.
 93.5% of the revenue generated by the sale of these stamps went to the Zeppelin Airship Works in Germany.
-The Graf Zepplin stamps were issued as a gesture of goodwill toward Germany.
+The Graf Zeppelin stamps were issued as a gesture of goodwill toward Germany.
 The three stamps were used briefly and then withdrawn from sale.
 The remainder of the stock was destroyed by the Post Office Department.
 Due to the high cost of the stamps during the Great Depression, most collectors and the general public could not afford them.
 Consequently, only about 227,000 of the stamps were sold, just 7% of the total printed, making them relatively scarce and prized by collectors.

 Conception and design

 In 1928 the Graf Zeppelin debuted and set new long-distance airship records.
 In honor of its achievements, the Zeppelin Company planned for the Graf Zeppelin to fly to Rio de Janeiro.

 In an agreement with The German Zeppelin Airship Works and as a goodwill gesture toward Germany, the United States Post Office produced a set of three airmail postage stamps that commemorated the Graf Zeppelin and the coming transatlantic flight, which were used to pay the postage for mail carried aboard the Zeppelin, a rigid airship that was over 775 ft long.
 Mail would be carried and delivered from Germany to points in North and South America and back again.

 The three stamps all featured the Graf Zeppelin in various configurations.
-All three stamps were first issued in Washington, D.C. on April 19, 1930, one month before the historic trans-Atlantic first flight was made.
+All three stamps were first issued in Washington, D.C., on April 19, 1930, one month before the historic trans-Atlantic first flight was made.
 The stamps were placed on sale at other selected post offices on April 21, 1930.

 The Graf Zeppelin departed from Friedrichshafen, Germany on May 30, 1930, and returned on June 6.
 The 65-cent and $1.30 values were used to pay postage for postcards and letters, respectively, that were carried on the last leg of the journey from the United States to Seville, Spain and Friedrichshafen.
 The $1.30 and $2.60 stamps paid the postage for postcards and letters, respectively, that were carried on the round trip flight via Friedrichshafen or Seville.
 The round trip letter rate was $3.90, the exact amount which could be paid with the $2.60 and $1.30 stamps.
 Mail franked with the Zeppelin stamps was forwarded to Germany by boat where it was picked up at Friedrichshafen and put aboard the Graf Zeppelin.
 The week-long flight of the Graf Zeppelin extended from Germany to Brazil and on to the United States and then returned to Friedrichshafen.